miryamelizabeth/OCKRA-classifier/README.md

 ## Usage

-A practical example about how to use OCKRA can be seen in Example.py.
+A practical example about how to use OCKRA can be seen in [Example](https://github.com/Miel15/OCKRA-classifier/tree/master/Example).

+## Requirements

+Python 3, Scikit-learn, Pandas, Numpy

 ## User Guide